 A Term Loan is a loan given to established small businesses to purchase equipment, acquire real estate, or boost its working capital.
 Just like mortgage, term loans are repaid within a specified period of time, which is between one year and 25 years.
-Additionally, a term loan normally has a floating or fixed interest rate for the fixed repayment period.
-However, in order for a business to obtain a term loan, it has to put down collateral and undergo a demanding approval procedure so as to lower the risk of paying off.
+Additionally, a loan normally has a floating or fixed interest rate for the fixed repayment period.
+However, in order for a business to obtain a loan, it has to put down collateral and undergo a demanding approval procedure so as to lower the risk of paying off.

 Therefore, term loans are beneficial for small businesses as banks are able to create programs that will supply them with the cash needed to perform daily operations on a monthly basis.
 There are some online lenders who offer term loans to small businesses without necessarily requesting for collateral though it really depends on the loan amount.